manoj-gupta/manoj-gupta.github.io/_posts/2020-04-21-Golang-Programs-Static-vs-Dynamic-linking.md

 It is well known that Golang creates static binaries by default.
 But is that so?

-I was taken by surprise to find out all the Golang binaries that we were using were dynamic.
-We were always trying to find out option to enable dynamic linking and here we have all the binaries having dynamic linking.
+I was taken by surprise to find out all the Golang binaries that I was using were using dynamic linking.
 This was easily verified by using *file* command on binary

 ```
 $ file test.gobin
 file test.gobin:      ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked (uses shared libs), not stripped
 ```

-To further looking into the libaries being linked, use ldd command
+To find out the libaries being linked, use *ldd* command
 ```
 $ ldd test.gobin
         linux-vdso.so.1 =>  (0x00007ffd4b7ed000)